- Need Help?

 Food donations can be dropped off at any of our service sites which are open Monday-Friday from 8:30am-5:00pm, with the exception of our Sno-Valley center which is closed on Fridays.

-We find it helpful if you’re able to schedule your drop off with Kiri so that she can give the appropriate food bank staff a heads up.
-She can be reached at firstname.lastname@example.org or at 425.897.3710.
+We find it helpful if you’re able to schedule your drop off so we can give the appropriate food bank staff a heads up.
+Email email@example.com or call 425.897.3710.

 We have limited resources but can pick up donations of 1,000 pounds or more with appropriate notice of 2-3 weeks.
-Please contact Kiri at email@example.com if this is something you need help with.
+Please email firstname.lastname@example.org if this is something you need help with.

 Yes!
 A volunteer or Hopelink staff member will receipt your donations on an in-kind receipt form and give you a copy.